 - Has a long half-life allowing once a day dosing

 I’ve chosen to go the extra mile and avoid the synthetic MK-4 form of vitamin K2 that needs to be taken three times a day.

-Instead I chose to use the advanced form of MK-7, MenaQ7®, in my Calcium with Vitamins D and K2.
+Instead I chose to use the advanced form of MK-7, MenaQ7®, in my Calcium with Vitamins D3 and K2.

-MenaQ7® is the only patented, clinically supported vitamin K2 on the market today for helping to:
+MenaQ7® is a patented and clinically supported vitamin K2 which helps to:

 - Maintain or increase bone density and strength*